rflechner/EverybodyCode/docs/index.md

 Success: ("age", Litteral (Decimal 33.0))
 ```

+---

 ##### Basics of FParsec

+---

 - Operator `>>.`: combine 2 parsers and keep result of the left.

+- Operator `.>>`: combine 2 parsers and keep result of the right.

 - Operator `.>>.`: combine 2 parsers and keep both results in a tuple.

 - Operator `|>>`: send a parser result in a function.

+---

 So we can build our AST like: